 - Carrots.
-I know carrots are not green but I cannot have my summer rolls without carrot.
-The crunchiness and sweetness you get from carrots is just too good.
+I know carrots are not green but I cannot have my summer rolls without carrots.
+The crunchiness and sweetness you get from carrots are just too good.

 - Vermicelli or glass noodles.
 You could substitute this ingredient for other types of noodles or even rice.

 - Tofu.
 If you are making vegan salad rolls, the best protein to use is tofu.
 You can choose to use smoked tofu or marinate and cook your tofu for a deeper flavor.
 Use extra-firm tofu or make sure to press it properly before using it.

 PREPARE YOUR INGREDIENTS

 - Tofu.
 To marinate the tofu, combine soy sauce, sesame oil, and the five-spice powder in a shallow pan.
 Add the tofu pieces and leave marinating for 15 minutes on each side.
 Our favorite way to cut the tofu is by cutting the block in half (longwise), so you are left with two big pieces from each block.
 The process of marinating and cooking will be easier and then you can cut them into thinner slices to add to your rolls.
 Once the tofu is marinated, heat a pan and cook the tofu on both sides until it turns a golden color.
 Leave to cool and cut into thinner slices.

 - Thinly slice the fresh cucumber, zucchini, and carrot to the same length.